blorente/GSoC-proposals/macventure.md

 ## Technical background

 I am currently in my third year of college, at Universidad Complutense de Madrid, in Spain.
-The main languages used there are Java and C, but I have also taken classes in ARM7 assembly, C++, JavaScript, among others.
+The main languages used there are Java and C, but I have also taken classes taught in ARM7 assembly, C++ and JavaScript, among others.
 The highly theoretical approach my university takes ensures that the principles of good software design are prioritized over teaching particular languages.
 Therefore, I am able to pick up new languages really quickly.

 In addition to that, I have done several side-projects, which I believe fit exactly with the profile needed for this project.
 Among others, these are:

-- Aa [CHIP-8 emulator][9] in C++, which I made because I love working with old machines and languages.
+- Aa [CHIP-8 emulator][10] in C++, which I made because I love working with old machines and languages.
-- Some [games and engines][10] in JavaScript, for one of my ongoing courses at university, so I can understand the WebVenture engine code.
+- Some [games and engines][11] in JavaScript, for one of my ongoing courses at university, which shows that I can understand the WebVenture engine code.

-A more complete list of available projects can be found in [my portfolio][11].
+A more complete list of projects can be found in [my portfolio][12].

 I don't have mastery over C++, but the side-projects I've done and the fluency on C and Java that I aquired at University allow me to understand most of the complicated concepts with ease.